 Can we bring our children?

 Although having a childcare strategy is not required of any Home Group, we do encourage groups to have one.
 This strategy can range from having the kids play nearby in another location in the home to having paid babysitters.
 Most infants stay with the adults during the gathering.
-Our Home Group directory indicates what Home groups have a childcare strategy.
-What that specific strategy is can be found out by contacting each Home Group leader.
+The specific childcare strategy of a Home Group can be found out by contacting its Home Group leader.

 How often does a Home Group gather?